yashbrahmbhatt/LazyFramework/README.md

 - [ ] Create Classifier

 ### Framework Changes
-- [x] Add a 'Mapping' sheet to the Configs that reads an excel file into a DataSet with each sheet being a named DataTable within it.
+- [x] Add a 'Mapping' sheet to the Configs that reads an excel file into a DataSet with each sheet being a named DataTable within it. - Yash Brahmbhatt 24/07/2023
-- [x] Add a Setup.xaml workflow that helps with initial setup of the modules.
+- [x] Add a Setup.xaml workflow that helps with initial setup of the modules. - Yash Brahmbhatt 24/07/2023

 <br />